 The loss of my mother and the subsequent struggles I then faced have definitely made me stronger.
 But at times, I feel exhausted and short-changed.

 Ideally, once I am financially secure I would love to set up a charity that focuses on two main things.
 Providing homes for children in need and helping to bring better quality of life to diabetes sufferers.

-Diabetes is a life-long battle (an invisible illness), and I’m sharing my mother’s story to show that there are those out there who struggle with the disease, despite all efforts.
+Diabetes is a life-long battle, and I’m sharing my mother’s story to show that there are those out there who struggle with the disease, despite all efforts.
 That managing diabetes can cause distress to the point of inhibiting their quality of life.
 That by coming forth and showing vulnerability, should be seen as true strength and courage.
 No one (including those suffering a chronic illness) should feel alone and have nowhere to turn to.

 You can’t tell by looking at someone that they have Diabetes.
 Diabetes is an invisible illness.
-An invisible illness that affects all aspects of ones’ life differently.
-While we continue to improve our lives living with the disease with advances in technology, it’s important to remember that there are those who continue to still suffer emotionally every day.
+It affects all aspects of ones life differently.
+While we continue to improve our lives living with the disease with advances in technology, it’s important to remember that there are those who continue to still suffer emotionally everyday.
 Let’s continue to help and support those suffering from chronic illnesses.
 Let’s come together and raise awareness for diabetes.
 The keys for successful diabetes management now and in the future are: good health care, education, awareness, and support.

 (Nothing on this site should be taken as medical advice: Please consult with your physician regarding your health care concerns.)

 Leave a Reply